myriapod/twt_discord/README.md

 # Set up
 ## Setting up the bot locally
 1. Clone the GitHub repo (for now it only works with local hosting) (<a href="https://www.youtube.com/watch?v=zahvzwzdM4Y">guide to run a bot on replit</a> (not personally tested yet))
-2. Create a bot in the Discord Developer Portal (<a href="https://discordpy.readthedocs.io/en/stable/discord.html">guide</a>)
+2. Create a bot in the <a href="https://discord.com/developers/applications">Discord Developer Portal</a> (<a href="https://discordpy.readthedocs.io/en/stable/discord.html">guide</a>)
-3. The bot permissions needed are as follows:
+3. The bot permissions needed are as follows: 1497064750320
 3. Fill in your token in the .env file
 4. Run <code>main.py</code> to make the bot online